Behavioural Optometry tests visual comfort, visual focus and visual processing – not just eyesight.

 Early diagnosis means at-risk children can enjoy normal, healthy brain development and reach their full potential as adults.

-· Reports from the school or any other professional(s) you have seen such as an educational psychologist, occupational therapist, speech therapist or other optometrist.
+Reports from school or other relevant professionals eg psychologist, occupational therapist, speech therapist

 What outcomes can you expect?